tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </p>

 <p>
 Performing the VIP swap is a simple command and the Powershell cmdlet turns that asynchronous method into a synchronous call for us, like so many of the others.
-Once the swap is complete, if we have a deployment in the Staging slot (the old Production one), we go ahead and tell it to suspend, but don&#8217;t wait for the individual instances to stop before exiting.
+Once the swap is complete, if we have a deployment in the Staging slot (the old Production one), we go ahead and tell it to suspend, but don't wait for the individual instances to stop before exiting.
 </p>

 <div style="background-color: #eeeeee; padding: .5em 1em; margin: .5em .5em 1.5em .5em;">